This blog has been written by The Flood Hub People.

-Did you know that 1 in 6 people in the England live in areas at risk of flooding?
-Despite this statistic, there are widespread misconceptions surrounding flooding and how it can affect you.
-These misconceptions can not only be dangerous, but misleading and can prevent individuals from being adequately prepared.
+Did you know that 1 in 6 people in England live in areas at risk of flooding?
+Despite this, there are many widespread misconceptions about flooding, how it happens, and who is at risk.
+Misunderstandings about flood risk can be not only misleading but dangerous, potentially leaving people unprepared when flooding occurs.

 “I have lived here for 20 years, and it’s never flooded.”